 |GroupMe||Free phone app for group and individual chats.|

 Messaging, voice, and video calls with Google account

-To help protect the University community and prevent the spread of COVID-19 to our campus and the surrounding community, the following guidance should be followed when hosting meetings and events in the 2020-2021 academic year.
+To help protect the University community and prevent the spread of COVID-19 to our campus and the surrounding community, the following guidance should be followed when hosting meetings and events until further notice.
 Event organizers should review the University's Protect the Nest document for the latest guidance for on-campus and in-person meetings.

 These guidelines apply to meetings, events and activities coordinated by a member of the University community (students, faculty and staff) or an outside organization hosting an event on campus.
 The guidelines apply to University sponsored meetings and events, both on- and off-campus.